hwameistor/hwameistor/docs/docs/volumes_and_nodes/create_hwameistor_volumes/lvm_volumes.md

 which offer read and write performance comparable to that of native disks.
 These data volumes also provide advanced features such as data volume expansion, migration, high availability, and more.

-The following example will demonstrate how to create a simple non-HA type data volume.
+The following example demonstrates how to create a simple non-HA type data volume.

 ## Steps